osmosis-labs/mesh-security/docs/README.md

 Clearly the consumer chain wants to put some limits.
 The first limit is the [discount applied during the conversion](https://github.com/osmosis-labs/mesh-security/blob/main/docs/consumer/Converter.md#price-normalization).
-This doesn't just provide margin for price fluxuations but also means that on average a remote token has less voting power (and rewards) per USD-value than a local token, favoring local stakers.
+This doesn't just provide margin for price fluctuations but also means that on average a remote token has less voting power (and rewards) per USD-value than a local token, favoring local stakers.